CERT-Polska/mquery/docs/indexing.md

 ```

 That will take some time.
 Files that are currently being processed are renamed to `.wip`
 and removed later.
-In case there are any errors, relevant file
+In case there are any errors, the relevant file
 will be renamed from `batch_XYZ.txt` to `batch_XYZ.error`, and error messages will
 be saved to `batch_XYZ.message`.

 You can increase the number of parallel workers with the `--workers` switch,
-but don't overdo it - indexing needs a lot of RAM and by default ursadb has only
+but don't overdo it - indexing needs a lot of RAM and by default Ursadb has only
 4 workers, so increasing this higher won't help anything.

-If the indexing crashes, or has to be stopped for some reason, you can resume it
+If the indexing crashes or has to be stopped for some reason, you can resume it
 using the same command, with the same working directory.

 ### 3. Advanced options